Yubico/webauthn-sign-kem-extensions/README.md

        If `genKey.userVerification` is `"forbidden"`,
        select an authenticator that does not always require user verification.
-       If this is not possible, return a DOMException whose name is “NotAllowedError”.
+       If this is not possible, return a DOMException whose name is "NotAllowedError".

     1. If `genKey.backupEligible` is `"forbidden"`,
         select an authenticator that can create credentials that are not backup eligible.
         Configure the authenticator to create a credential that is not backup eligible.
-        If this is not possible, return a DOMException whose name is “NotAllowedError”.
+        If this is not possible, return a DOMException whose name is "NotAllowedError".

        If `genKey.backupEligible` is `"discouraged"`,
        attempt to select an authenticator that can create credentials that are not backup eligible.